The Macon County Quilt Trail

 “Airing of the Quilts”

 Mother's Day Weekend:

 Hundreds of quilts will be "airing" all over Franklin's downtown, at quilt trail block locations, and at private residences all around Macon County.
-In addition, look for

 QUILT TRAIL GUIDE

 The Macon County Quilt Trail project tour guide contains pictures of blocks, detailed maps to the location of each quilt square installed, GPS coordinates, and the stories behind each of these beautiful and colorful quilt blocks that make up our trail.